SECTION 1080 - PROSECUTION AND PROGRESS

 B. After being awarded the contract, and if requested by the Engineer, the Contractor shall immediately prepare and submit to the Engineer for approval a progress schedule that will ensure the completion of the project within the time specified.
 Adequate equipment and forces shall be made available by the Contractor to start work immediately upon Notice to Proceed by the Engineer and to prosecute the work to completion according to schedule and within the time specified.

 C. If it appears the rate of progress is such that the contract will not be completed within the time allowed, or if the work is not being executed in a satisfactory and workmanlike manner, the Engineer may order the Contractor to take such steps as necessary to complete the contract within the period of time specified or to prosecute the work in a satisfactory manner.
-If the Contractor fails to comply with such order within two weeks after receipt of the order, the Contractor may be disqualified from receiving any additional contracts, and the Jurisdiction will have the right to declare the contract in default.
+If the Contractor fails to comply with such order within two weeks after receipt of the order, the Jurisdiction will have the right to declare the contract in default.

 The Engineer may schedule and conduct a preconstruction conference.
 The Contractor and the intended subcontractors, if known, shall participate in this conference.
 The Engineer will invite representatives of railroads and utilities and others having responsibilities or interest in the work.